 Besides, you must also fulfill the request to inspect your company registers.
 The law allows this.

 Generally, all directors appointments and resignations must enter into your company registers.
-Subsequently, if there is any changes you must update the registers.
-At the same time you also must notify Companies House.
+Subsequently, if there are any changes you must update the registers.
+At the same time, you also must notify Companies House.
 You submit the relevant Companies House forms within 14 days.

-Likewise, you must include your directors details in your confirmation statement.
-Typically, you are required to to confirm whether your directors details as at the your confirmation statement filing due date is still valid.
+Likewise, you must include your director’s details in your confirmation statement.
+Typically, you are required to confirm whether your director’s details as at your confirmation statement filing due date is still valid.